VoidLang/void/README.md

 Any fool can write code that a computer can understand.
 Good programmers write code that humans can understand.
 – Martin Fowler.

-# Warning!
+# Disclaimer
-Void is currently being rewritten, as for now I'm mainly focusing on implementing Void for native.
-A temporary compiler is made in Java, which will transform Void source code to machine code using [LLVM](https://github.com/llvm/llvm-project).
-Therefore, this repository is now deprecated.
-Check out [LLVM-Backend](https://github.com/VoidLang/LLVM-Backend) and [VoidCompiler](https://github.com/VoidLang/VoidCompiler) in the meantime.
-For further information, join the [discord server](https://discord.gg/HdgnHqqGAW).
+Void has been recently changed paradigma, and now is willing to enter the world of native code.
+This opens up a new era of being able to write blazingly fast applications.
+Void aims to offer an easy and reliable syntax, that ensures that you can sill write safe and simple code, without having to use a heavy runtime.

 ## What is Void?
-Void is a virtual-machine-based programing language designed for developers to be able to create clean, fast and stable multi-platform applications.
+Void is an LLVM-based native programming language that is designed for developers to be able to create clean, fast and stable multi-platform applications with the power that native provides.

 It has has a relatively easy syntax, that follows most of the already existing code conventions.

 Void features many utilities that enchant the experience of coding, such as object destruction, variable redeclaration, multi-returning, and much more.

 ## Why Void?
-Void compiles to bytecode, therefore it allows the application with the same exact code, to be ran on all platforms, whilst forward and backward compatibility is guaranteed.
+Void compiles to LLVM IR, therefore it allows the application with the same exact code, to be compiled to all platforms, whilst forward and backward compatibility is guaranteed.
+This also makes it easy for Void to communicate with libraries written in other programming languages.
 It has many built-in designs, which makes it much easier to develop enterprise-grade applications.

 ## How to use Void?